FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/pier-block-supports.md

 # Step 2: Position the piers

-Position the piers according to a diagram below for a maximally sized growing area for FarmBot Genesis or Genesis XL.
-You may also position the two tracks closer together if you are space constrained. **Keep in mind that the outer dimensions of your supporting infrastructure must not exceed [the maximum dimensions](raised-bed.md#maximum-raised-bed-size)**.
+Position the piers according to a diagram below for a maximally sized growing area for FarmBot Genesis or Genesis (XL).
+You may also position the two tracks closer together if you are space constrained. **Keep in mind that the outer dimensions of your supporting infrastructure must not exceed [the maximum dimensions](../supporting-infrastructure.md#maximum-size)**.

 {%
 include callout.html